ModelAtlasofTheEarth/metadata_schema/README.md

 In `m@te-data`, the idea of a computational model is encapsulated through a collection of several `schema.org` types or entities.

-The metadata template (m@te-data.json) is based on json-ld and schema.org, and was designed to fulfil metadata requirements (ISO 19115) used in teh NCI GeoNetwork catalog.
+The metadata template (m@te-data.json) is based on json-ld and schema.org, and was designed to fulfil metadata requirements (ISO 19115) used in the NCI GeoNetwork catalog.

 Similar to RO-Crates, we us an @graph array to add differtent entities to the metadata model.